dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 | `azureCertificateFile`     | `spnCertificateFile`               |
 | `azureCertificatePassword` | `spnCertificatePassword`           |

-## Generating a new Azure AD application (Service Principal)
+## Generating a new Azure AD application and Service Principal

-To start, create a new Azure AD application which we'll use as Service Principal.
+To start, create a new Azure AD application which we'll use as Service Principal too.

 Prerequisites: